12 Spatial Data Modelling and Visualization

 Map with Mapview:

 This is the interactive map with the max temperatures for the simulated data in Central African Republic.
-The data represented as a raster points, with warmer colors indicating higher temperatures are shown as points on the map.
+The data represented as a raster points, with warmer colours indicating higher temperatures are shown as points on the map.

 library(mapview)